praparn/kubernetes_202104/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 # specifies the port to use when uploading traces, Default: 6831
 jaeger-collector-port

+# specifies the endpoint to use when uploading traces to a collector instead of an agent
+jaeger-endpoint

 # specifies the service name to use for any traces created, Default: nginx
 jaeger-service-name